Last Updated: June 10, 2021

 I like to make roughly 25% of encounters below average difficulty, and roughly 25% of encounters above average difficulty.
 6 doesn’t divide into neat quarters, but we’ll have 1-2 easy encounters per adventuring day and 1-2 hard encounters per adventuring day.
 Easy encounters should generally be grouped with hard encounters in order to stay within the daily experience budget so that players’ daily resources aren’t overtaxed to the point that they don’t have a reasonable chance of success.

 We also have three hoard treasures to award, and I’ve always liked awarding more treasure for harder encounters, so I think we’ll award treasure hordes for our hard encounters where it’s possible to do so.

 |* – Because we’ve deviated from the assumption of 1 monster of CR To keep to the expected treasure, we’ll add an additional individual treasure.
 This could awarded from a trap, rolled into a treasure hoard, or awarded at some other point in the adventure.|

 That gives us a rough idea how we’ll lay out our two days of adventuring at 4th level.
 How we join the two days doesn’t matter all that much.
 They could be party of a multi-day adventure like a long dungeon delve, or they could be two totally separate adventures.
 It doesn’t really matter for our purposes because this is just an example and I’m not actually running an adventure.

 From here, all you need to do is create the encounters, roll the treasure, and drop them into your game.
-I won't go into the details of planning each encounter: encounter design is worthy of its own article.
+I won’t go into the details of planning each encounter: encounter design is worthy of its own article.
 For now, I’ve got some tools that should help you along: Check out my Encounter Builder and my Treasure Generator.